hipspay/hips-ios-sdk-mpos/README.md

 ## Make Non Payments - Loyalty cards

-Launch a mag swipe session by calling `HipsSDK.loyalty()`.
+Launch a mag swipe session by calling `Hips.loyalty()`.
 Provide a text string to display on your terminal.
 The SDK interacts by receiving and returning Request and Result types.